Old House Plumbing Problems: What to Expect and How to Fix Them

 How to Inspect Old Plumbing Before Buying a Home

 Buying a pre-1980 home without a dedicated plumbing inspection is a significant financial risk.
 A standard home inspector will note obvious issues, but they won't pressure-test your lines or run a camera through your sewer.
-Here's how to do it right:
+Our pre-purchase plumbing inspection guide covers the full process, but here's a condensed checklist:

 Pre-Purchase Plumbing Inspection Checklist